jmielkeway/ccos4rbpi_volume0/chapter3/chapter3.md

 Virtual Memory is a fundamental abstration of a modern operating system.
 In this chapter, we explore the ARM Memory Mangement Unit and related concepts.
 By the end of the chapter, our systems's MMU will be turned on, and our kernel will be accessing virtual - not physical - addresses.

-- [ARM Page Tables](arm-page-tables.md) covers the basics of how virtual memory is implemented - through the use of page tables. :muscle:
+- [ARM Page Tables](arm-page-tables.md) covers the basics of how virtual memory is implemented and configured in ARM - through the use of page tables. :muscle:
-- [Page Attributes and Virtual Addresses](page-attributes.md) explores how different attributes and permissions can be built into the virtual addressing system. :muscle:
 - [Establishing Boot Tables](boot-tables.md) shows our CheesecakeOS bootstrapping the MMU with the first statically allocated page tables. :cake:
 - [The Baby-Boot Allocator](baby-boot-allocator.md) is a small allocator we will setup, necessary for us to finalize kernel page-table setup. :cake:
 - [Creating the Global Page Directory](global-page-directory.md) is the penultimate low-level kernel memory-managment step, linear mapping the entire memory of the system. :cake: